Guides

 • Marks the trip as completed

-• Stops all timer alerts
+• Stops return-by monitoring, the Check-in Timer, and all other alerts

 • Removes Trail Companions from the notification list (their emails are deleted)